miguelmartin75/Magnum-libRocket/README.md

 Usage is quite simple and straight-foward, you simply:

-- create an object of `mlr::RenderInterface`
+- Create an object of `mlr::RenderInterface`
-- set the shader for the render interface
+- Set the shader for the render interface (via ctor or `mlr::RenderInterface::setShader`)
+    - Note this shader must have texturing.
-- set the size (typically the size of your window)
+- Set the size (typically the size of your window), via `mlr::RenderInterface::setSize`.
-- register it to libRocket, via `Rocket::Core::SetRenderInteface()`.
+- Register it to libRocket, via `Rocket::Core::SetRenderInteface`.

 # Dependencies